arcus/arcus_skill_series_sql/sql_basics/sql_basics_speaker_notes.md

 _read through the example on the screen, provide interpretation_

-Although this example shows only one constraint for the dataset, the WHERE clause can contain any number of filtering arguments needed.
+Although this example shows only one constraint, the WHERE clause can contain any number of filtering arguments needed.

 <h3> CLICK </h3>